Anushka-Nexus/Personal_Portfolio/README.md

 #Color-theme
   -Using colorhunt.com to select the color theme.
-  -Here, I am gonna use some pastel shades to make it look minimal but i will use some dark color to highlights the element.
+  -Here, I am gonna use some dark shades to make it look bold but i will use some other colors to highlights the element.
-  -Using gradient colour in whole portfolio.
+  -Using vibrant  colour in portfolio.

 #Typography
  -Using googlefonts.com for typography.